-- Funding directly to cities for the preservation, maintenance, rehabilitation, and development of local street and road systems. - Long-term federal and state transportation authorization providing a stable and reliable funding stream for critical roads, bridges, freight, and transit.
+- Funding directly to cities for the preservation, maintenance, rehabilitation, and development of local street and road systems. - The use of SB1 funds on other projects once cities meet the "maintenance of effort" (MOE) requirement. - Long-term federal and state transportation authorization providing a stable and reliable funding stream for critical roads, bridges, channel improvements, freight, and transit.
 Federal, state, and local partnerships to fund regional transportation projects. - Streamlining environmental processing for federal regulatory permits issued by Caltrans and various other State and Federal agencies for the purpose of expediting public infrastructure development - Enhancing the ability of local government to finance local transportation and other infrastructure and provide greater flexibility in the use of transportation and other infrastructure-related funds. - Efforts to lift the minimum requirement of payment of prevailing wages on municipal Public Works projects. - Funding to local governments for local transportation, water, sewer, and storm sewer system projects. - Legislation that provides clarification and improvements to Enhanced Infrastructure Financing District (EIFD) Law that will enable local agencies to use this tool for a variety of infrastructure financing needs. - Legislation from the PUC that increases the access and reliability of the service and reduces overall cost to the end users. - Efforts to provide passenger rail service between Los Angeles and the Coachella Valley. - State involvement in ensuring effective utility infrastructure that supports regional development.

-- o Efforts to repeal SB1 (2017) funding for transportation and roadways. - Efforts to redirect, eliminate, or reduce amount of Highway User Tax Account (HUTA) that cities receive for street maintenance and improvements. - Any legislation that diminishes or does not assure local franchise fees for all utilities' use of City right-of-way. - Efforts to lessen the City's ability to enforce contractual language agreed to and contained within existing franchise documents. - Efforts to place the burden and liability of replacing all sidewalks solely on cities.
+- Efforts to repeal SB1 (2017) funding for transportation and roadways. - Efforts to redirect, eliminate, or reduce amount of Highway User Tax Account (HUTA) that cities receive for street maintenance and improvements. - Any legislation that diminishes or does not assure local franchise fees for all utilities' use of City right-of-way. - Efforts to lessen the City's ability to enforce contractual language agreed to and contained within existing franchise documents. - o Efforts to place the burden and liability of replacing all sidewalks solely on cities. - The forced elimination of natural gas appliances.